 IIFYM is an acronym for, “If it Fits Your Macros.”
 “Macros” of course, is shorthand for macronutrients – protein, carbohydrates and fats.
 What does this have to do with Pop Tarts?
 Keep reading and you’ll find out.
-The spread of IIFYM through the online diet world in the last few years has led to some absolutely epic debates, controversies, and misunderstandings, depending on how different people explain or interpret IIFYM
+The spread of IIFYM through the online diet world has led to some absolutely epic debates, controversies, and misunderstandings, depending on how different people explain or interpret IIFYM

 IIFYM promotes flexible dieting, where you don’t have to be super strict with your food choices – you can allow a certain amount of your calories to come from any junk food you want, from Pop Tarts to Ice Cream as long as your track your numbers – protein, carbs, fats and calories – and get your numbers right.

-I’m a supporter of flexible (and customized) eating plans, and always have been, but I have some mixed feelings about this IIFYM craze – and you’ll understand why by the end of this article.
+I’m a supporter of flexible (and customized) meal planning, and always have been, but I have some mixed feelings about this IIFYM craze – and you’ll understand why by the end of this article.
 Some of my dislike has less to do with the premise, and more to do with the attitude of the practitioners.

 So why don’t we start by defining IIFYM and trying to figure out, what was the original intention?